Dheeraj-Nayak-2009/seQRly/README.md

 # seQRly – QR Codes That Save the Day

-One QR, endless possibilities.
-Create smart QR codes for medical emergencies, lost items, vehicles, or custom content – all managed from a sleek, dark‑themed dashboard.
+<samp>One QR, endless possibilities.
+Create smart QR codes for medical emergencies, lost items, vehicles, or custom content – all managed from a sleek, dark‑themed dashboard.</samp>

+>
 ---

 <p align="center">